s9y/s9y.github.io/docs/faq/index.md

 ##### Create your own plugin

 The third and often the best way is to create your own plugins that deal with content.
 You can then access them with {serendipity_hookPlugin ...} smarty calls.

+#### I don't want the login screen to expose the s9y and PHP version

+Per default, s9y's login screen exposes the s9y and PHP version you're using.
+If you would like to disable this for security reasons, you can set

+    $serendipity['expose_s9y'] = false;

+in your `serendipity_config_local.inc.php`.
+Since this file is not part of the s9y core distribution, this is safe in case of an update to s9y.

 ### Blog editors/interfaces